Lumen/Guide Access

 1. The president of the University of Wisconsin System, or their designee.

-2. The chancellor, or their designee.
+2. The chancellor or designee.

 3. Five members appointed by the chancellor for terms of one year each, either from the faculty, or from among the deans or other administrators of the schools or colleges.